 TESSA (Teacher education in Sub-Saharan Africa) (www.tessafrica.net)

 Continuing research on sustainable pedagogic change in teacher education; the use of Open Educational Resources (OER) and mobile technologies to support teacher educators and teachers in developing new pedagogic practices in countries in Sub Saharan Africa.

 YOTS is an online tool designed to help schools better understand the technology available to students, and make informed decisions about the model of technology provision followed in school.

 EdFutures is dedicated to helping change our current education system to make it fit for the 21st century.
 Our initial focus is on the role(s) that technology might play as a lever for change.

-Fiona works as part of the Primary Education team, having previously chaired the presentation of the Level 2 module, Subject knowledge and professional practice in primary schools.
-She is now leading the production of a new module (E209 Developing subject knowledge in the primary years) as part of the BA Education Studies (Primary) qualification.
+Fiona works as part of the Primary Education team, having previously chaired the production and presentation of the Level 2 module, Subject knowledge and professional practice in primary schools.
+She now leads the new Level 3 module E309 Comparative and international studies in primary education.
 She authors materials on the role of technology across the curriculum.